eclipse-cyclonedds/cyclonedds/docs/manual/options.md

 ##### //CycloneDDS/Domain/Security/Authentication/PrivateKey
 Text

-URI to access the private Private Key for all of the participants in the OSPL federation.
+URI to access the private Private Key for all of the participants in the CycloneDDS Instance.

 Supported URI schemes: file, data